-Television feature about the Southside Squares, Chicago's last remaining black MWSD group and the pioneering work of caller Swersie Dumetz Norris.
+This was a feature story on television feature-- with the video now no longer available-- about the Southside Squares, Chicago's last remaining black MWSD group and the pioneering work of caller Swersie Dumetz Norris.
 The Southside Squares were among the dancers invited to participate on a special edition of the Phil Donohue Show, where Swersie took him as a partner to show him how to dance.

 Posted: Feb 13, 2012 4:43 PM EST

 Chicago's black community has always been known for dances like “the bump,” “the robot” and “the electric slide.”
 But they are also known nationally for a good old American folk dance, and there is one very special woman that put them and Chicago the map.

 Chicago is known for talented people like Oprah Winfrey, Michael Jordan and Kanye West, but there is a jewel in the black community that's right behind park district building doors and you may not know about it.